-Invariant 8.1
+Condition 7.1

-- 1. The subcubes of the (nodes assigned to the) peers are disjoint and - 2. the union of the subcubes of the peers gives the entire set U.
+- (1) The interiors of the subcubes associated with the (tree nodes assigned to the) peers are disjoint, - (2) the union of the subcubes of the peers gives the entire set U.

-In order preserve this invariant, the following is done when peers join or leave the system.
+In order preserve this condition, the following is done when peers join or leave the system.